RobSJames/EBAME6/Nanopore sequencing tutorial.md

 When working with post processing basecalling it is usefull to use the `screen` command.
 This allows you to run the command in the background by detaching from the current process.
 To detach from a screen, us `ctrl + A D`.
 To resume a screen, use the command `screen -r`.
 To close a screen use `exit` within the screen environment. `conda init` may be required to run `conda LongReads` in screen for the first use.

-(optional) Once detached from a screen running 'guppy_basecaller', you can count the number of reads being written in real time by changing to the `pass` directory where the fastq files are being written and implementing the following bash one-liner.
+(optional) Once detached from a screen running 'guppy_basecaller', you can count the total number of reads being written in real time by changing to the `pass` directory in the raw_fastq dir where the fastq files are being written and implementing the following bash one-liner.
+Use `Ctr c` to exit `watch`.

 ```
 watch -n 5 'find . -name "*.fastq.temp" -exec grep 'read=' -c {} \; | paste -sd+ | bc'